Enforcement with smart cameras

 - All vehicles with an approved paid permit or a LEZ day pass for the Ghent low-emission zone are recognised and filtered out.

 3. All remaining number plates are forwarded to the Flemish authorities.
-These number plates are checked against the vehicle details held in the DIV database:
+These number plates are checked against the vehicle details held in the LEZ database which gets its info by DIV, RDW and the registrations carried out in Antwerp and Ghent

 - All vehicles that meet the entry requirements for a low-emission zone are filtered out.